Author

 Agreements that raise issues but may be exempt

 Broadly speaking, the VABEO can cover selective distribution systems (irrespective of the nature of the product and the nature of the selection criteria) provided the market shares of the parties are below 30% on their respective markets and they do not contain ‘hardcore’ restrictions of competition.
-‘Hardcore’ restrictions include restriction on onward sale pricing and restrictions on sales to end users.
+‘Hardcore’ restrictions include those relating to onward sale pricing and selling other than to end users.

 Where the VABEO does not apply, individual exemption is theoretically possible.
 However, it is likely to be difficult to establish that the benefits outweigh the detriments where there are high market shares, hardcore restrictions or the relevant market contains a number of selective distribution networks and there is a cumulative anti-competitive effect as a result.